 Clears debuffs from all allies, then heal all Symbiote allies.
 During the first 5 turns, this skill applies 3 counts of Rejuvenation to all allies (Heals a small amount of Health on every ally and enemy’s turn).

 We thought we would take advantage of this character designing session to include a new buff of our own – Rejuvenation!
 One issue about healing in this game is its infrequency.
 When you think you’ve finally healed sufficiently, the enemy piles on another nuke or AOE attack, and you desperately need another heal.
 But your healer will, more often than not, require another 3 or 4 turns before he/she can use that healing skill again.
 That’s why we introduce an over-time regeneration that has a lesser healing effect, but occurs more frequently, on every character’s turn.
-That way, the more enemies there are, such as in raid battles that consist as many as 20 targets, your character can pretty much be fully healed by his next turn.
+That way, when there are more enemies, such as in raid battles that consist as many as 20 targets, your character can pretty much be fully healed by his next turn.

 Would it be too OP?
 We believe not.
 For one, the healed amount is small and most likely won’t help survive a nuke attack or combined attacks from multiple characters.
-Plus, as buff, it can be removed.
+Plus, as a buff, it can be removed.
 This makes Rejuvenation very similar to Regeneration.
 We know that in our Gamepleton Tier List-616 we pretty much condemned the Kree Oracle for being a healer that can only use Regeneration instead of direct healing.
 However, with the frequency in which Rejuvenation heals, the accumulated HP restored more than makes up the risk of delayed healing.
-Regeneration does a one-time heal, which is very dependent on the caster’s stats, and ends up healing just enough or insufficiently.
+Regeneration executes a one-time heal, which is very dependent on the caster’s stats, and ends up healing just enough or insufficiently.
 It benefits fast characters more.
-Rejuvenation gives a chance to healing multiple times, and is more effectively when the character has the Speed Down debuff.
+Rejuvenation gives your character a chance to heal multiple times, and is more effective when the character has the Speed Down debuff.
 This makes Rejuvenation best for tanks, especially when slowed.